About the Developmental Leadership Program (DLP)

 Current priority areas for our research

 - The practice of thinking and working politically.
-How to consider the role of power, agency, leadership and conflict in donor analytical, programming and operational work?
+How can development policy makers and practitioners consider the role of power, agency, leadership and conflict in their analytical, programming and operational work?

 - Politics at the interfaces of the state.
 What is the shape of political processes between government, state, business and civil society?